 “My learning at LC has extended far beyond the classroom through study abroad, as I have found some of my most valuable lessons in the slums of Chennai, India, a community hall in Anse la Raye, St. Lucia, and the ‘chicken buses’ of Central America,” says Amanda D’Arcy ’10, an international relations major.

 Participation in study abroad has shown significant growth in recent years.
-In the 2008-09 academic year, 132 Lynchburg College students took part in study abroad programs in 18 countries on six continents.
-Nearly 30 percent of the 2009 graduating class participated in a study abroad experience, a dramatic increase in international programming and student interest at Lynchburg College compared to the 1990s when only about 5 percent of graduating seniors studied abroad.
+In the 2008-09 academic year, 132 University of Lynchburg students took part in study abroad programs in 18 countries on six continents.
+Nearly 30 percent of the 2009 graduating class participated in a study abroad experience, a dramatic increase in international programming and student interest at University of Lynchburg compared to the 1990s when only about 5 percent of graduating seniors studied abroad.